ambrosus/ambrosus-nop/USING.md

 As you can see Parity imports blocks from network.
 If everything goes fine, you should see new block every 5 seconds.
-And the latest block number in your Parotu logs should match the one in
+And the latest block number in your Parity logs should match the one in
 [Ambrosus Explorer](https://explorer.ambrosus.io/).
 If it doesn't - your Parity is not in sync and the Node is not operating.